emillwe/BlumBox.quark/README.md

 Returns the power of a stereo signal

 ### Balance
-Stereo signal balance, i.e. the ratio of the S- to M-axis
+Distribution of power along the L-R axis.

 ### Correlation
-Cross-correlation of L and R channels, i.e. the "stereo-ness" of the image
+Degree of similarity between left and right channels, i.e. the distribution of power along the M-S axis

 ### Angle
-Apparent source direction of a stereo image in radians
+Apparent source direction in radians of a stereo image

 ### Radius
 Encoding radius of a stereo image